cdfishe1/password-generator/README.md

 * Constructed script so that no variables or arrays are left in the global scope.
 * Refactored html and css to reflect semantic elements.
 * Enlarged size of button on small screens for ease of use.
+* Added reset button so that generator can be reused without need of window refresh.

 ## Installation